keviner1/UAPN/README.md

 **Train**

-Edit the data path in config files
+Edit the data path in config files.

 > UAPN-B